jameswklassen/cook-eBook/docs/Coding Style.md

 All indents are four spaces.
 All indenting is done with tabs.

 Matching braces always line up vertically in the same column as their construct.

-All if, while and for statements must use braces even if they control just one statement.
 ```java
 if(condition) {
     do thing